ClearwaterUK/UltrakULL/UltrakULL/docs/Dubbing.md

 ## Adding your own audio files

-Audio files should be in .wav format, 352kHz.
+Audio files should be in .wav format.
 Depending on compatability, feedback and future updates, the audio format used may change in future.

 # Where to place audio files

 UltrakULL expects audio files for characters to be found in: <br>
-BepInEx/config/ultrakull/audio/[languageName] .
+**BepInEx/config/ultrakull/audio/[languageName]**.

 **Example** for French/Français (uses FR-fr):

 <img src="https://cdn.discordapp.com/attachments/472691871806652429/1049359697985163335/image.png" alt="drawing" width="650"/>

-If UltrakULL is unable to load these files for any reason, the spoken language will default back to English.
+If UltrakULL is unable to load a specific file for any reason, the spoken language for that line will default back to English.